Gdoc/Admin

 Archeologists and historians have brought together data from many places and time periods across the world which lets us piece together a picture of our past.

-Sweden is a country that has particularly good historical, demographic data.
+Sweden is a country that has particularly good historical demographic data.
 It was the first country to establish an office for population statistics: the Tabellverket, founded in 1749.
-Looking at the statistical records for the first three decades – the period from 1750 to 1780 – we find that 40% of children died before the age of 15.1
+Going back to their records we can look up the child mortality at the time.
+During the first three decades of the existence of the statistical office — the period from 1750 to 1780 — their data tells us that 40% of children died before the age of 15.1

-During the same period about half of all children died in Bavaria (Germany), and in France the mortality rate was about 45%.
-At that time the average couple would have more than 5, 6, or even 7 children, which meant that most parents saw several of their children die.2
+During the same period, the mortality rate was about 45% in France, and in Bavaria, about half of all children died.
+At that time, the average couple had more than 5, 6, or even 7 children, which meant that most parents saw several of their children die.2

 Was this unusual?
 Was the death rate in Europe particularly high at that specific time?